samtools/tabix/README.md

 ```

 ### Pairs_merger
-Pairs_merger is a tool that merges indexed pairs files that are already sorted and creates a sorted output pairs file.
+Pairs_merger is a tool that merges indexed pairs files that are already sorted, creating a sorted output pairs file.
 Pairs_merger uses a k-way merge sort algorithm starting with k file streams.
-Specifically, it loops over a merged iterator composed of a dynamically sorted array of k interators.
-It does not require additional memory nor produces temporary files.
+Specifically, it loops over a merged iterator composed of a dynamically sorted array of k iterators.
+It neither requires additional memory nor produces any temporary files.

 #### Usage for pairs_merger
 ```